dynamomobile/front-end-assessment/README.md

 ### Task description:

-Create a SPA application which:
+Create a responsive SPA application which:

 - The user has access to a protected page which will show: